Election 2025: The adviser edit

 The latest policy announcements and election commitments relevant to accountants and advisers.

-The political parties have forgone the traditional starter gun of an election announcement and launched their campaigns early.
-In this blog, we’ll bring you the latest policy announcements and election commitments relevant to accountants and advisers, and their clients.
+The election is on 3 May 2025.
+As the parties roll out their policies, we’ll bring you the latest announcements and election commitments relevant to accountants and advisers, and their clients.

 We won’t cover ad-hoc comments and supposition - like most of the commentary on the financial advice and accounting industry generally, unless it’s a stated position.